Common Cake Faults: Identifying and Remedying the Problem

 - The batter is too lightly aerated (either from overmixing or from too much baking powder)

-- Fruit is wet and therefore heavy (especially cherries)
+- The fruit is wet and therefore heavy (especially cherries)

-A very common problem, and again one with a number of potential causes, the most common of which are as follows:
+This is also a very common problem and again one with a number of potential causes, the most common of which are as follows:

 - Insufficient aeration (from undermixing or not enough baking powder)

 - The batter is toughened (from overmixing or from recipe imbalance)